-Applying to jobs you’re not qualified for.
-If the position requires an advanced degree or a certain number of years of experience that you don’t possess, don’t waste your or the hiring manager’s time applying.
+- Applying to jobs you’re not qualified for.
+Don’t waste your time or the hiring manager’s time applying for the job if the position requires an advanced degree or a certain number of years of experience that you don’t possess.

-Spelling or grammatical errors.
+- Spelling or grammatical errors.
 Copy and paste online descriptions into a spelling and grammar checker like Word first.
 Put your finger on every word and make sure it is spelled correctly.
-Read your document out loud to check for grammatical errors and, when possible, have another set of eyes review your document before submission.
+Read your document out loud to check for grammatical errors, and, when possible, have another set of eyes to review your document before submission.

-Neglecting to explain job gaps.
-If you have legitimate reasons for gaps in employment, find a way to explain why you were out of work such as "I left in good standing to care for my newborn baby or a terminally ill parent."
+- Neglecting to explain job gaps.
+If you have legitimate reasons for gaps in employment, find a way to explain why you were out of work.
+An example is, "I left in good standing to care for my newborn baby or a terminally ill parent."

-Listing an unprofessional sounding email address.
-Set up a separate email account for job-related purposes that doesn't include anything like firstname.lastname@example.org.
+- Listing an unprofessional sounding email address.
+Set up a separate email account for job-related purposes that don't include anything like firstname.lastname@example.org.

-Before you turn the application in or hit “send”, read it through again, scanning for typos, and making sure that you answered all the questions completely and appropriately.
+Before you submit the application, read it through again, scanning for typos, and making sure that you answered all the questions completely and appropriately.